 - Be careful with high shoes or shoes with ankle straps as they will shorten your legs

-- Wear medium to chunky heals with a bit of height to further elongate the legs.
+- Wear medium to chunky heels with a bit of height to further elongate the legs.

 What not to wear?

-- Skinny jeans (can be worn with some tunics or A line long tops)
+- Skinny jeans (however these can be worn with some tunics, A-line long tops or long cardigans).

 - Pencil or straight skirts

 - Very short skirts

 - Tops with narrow shoulder lines